troglobit/finit/README.md

 **Note:** There is currently no verification that the same port is used more than once.
-So a standard `inetd http/tcp` service will clash with an ssh entry for the same port `inetd 80/tcp` ...
+So a standard `inetd http/tcp` service will clash with an ssh entry for the same port `inetd 80/tcp` …

 Hooks, Callbacks & Plugins
 --------------------------

-Finit provides only the bare necessities for starting and supervising processes, with an emphasis on *bare* -- for your convenience it does however come with support for hooks, service callbacks and plugins that can used to extend finit with.
+Finit provides only the bare necessities for starting and supervising processes, with an emphasis on *bare* — for your convenience it does however come with support for hooks, service callbacks and plugins that can used to extend finit with.

-**Plugins**
+### Plugins

 For your convenience a set of *optional* plugins are available: